sritej-reddy/ATM_simulator/README.md

 # ATM_simulator
 This project is about the ATM simulator.
-This works as an atm you can create an account, log in, withdraw money(virtual), deposite, change your pin, check balance, deactivate the account, and get a mini statement.
+This works as an atm you can
+1. create an account
+2. log in
+3. withdraw money(virtual)
+4. deposite
+5. change your pin
+6. check balance
+7. deactivate the account
+8. and get a mini statement.